-The Apache-Sitgreaves National Forests’ Lakeside Ranger District will be burning slash piles January 26 through 27, if conditions allow.
+The Apache-Sitgreaves National Forests’ Lakeside Ranger District will be burning slash piles March 6 through March 10, if conditions allow.
 The ignition area is on Timber Knoll just south of Ojo Bonito Estates.
 Scattered piles will be burned across roughly 10 acres of forest land each day.
-Ignition is planned for two days only and smoke impact is anticipated along Highway 60 and within the Vernon Community.
+Light smoke impacts are possible along Highway 60 and within the Vernon Community.
 In the interest of safety, forest visitors are reminded to use caution when traveling in the vicinity of the pile burn as smoke may reduce visibility in the area.

 Prescribed burning provides many benefits and is essential to maintaining healthy forest ecosystems.
 It provides habitat...

 North Zone fire managers plan to resume pile burning in the vicinity of the Arizona Department of Transportation Maintenance facility near Jacob Lake starting as early as Monday.